DanielYoon82/MicrosoftWindowsManagement/README.md

 <br />

 - <b>Local Policy and Group Policies Editor</b> <br />
 This editor can implement local and group policies.
-It can be used for a network or workstations to limit executions of vulnerable extenstions, set password policies, and other administrative settings.
+It can be used for a network or workstations to limit executions of vulnerable extensions, set password policies, and other administrative settings.
 This can be accessed through the search bar by typing in "local group."
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/MicrosoftWindowsManagement/blob/main/images/Windows10MGMT3.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>